Survivor Series (2000): Main event matches

 The next match was a standard wrestling match for the WWF Championship.
 Kurt Angle defended the title against The Undertaker.
-Undertaker dominated the earlier part of the match until Angle tried to take control of the match but failed and Undertaker continued his momentum into the match until Angle's Team ECK allies Edge and Christian interfered in the match and distracted the referee.
+The Undertaker dominated the earlier part of the match until Angle tried to take control of the match but failed and The Undertaker continued his momentum into the match until Angle's Team ECK allies Edge and Christian interfered in the match and distracted the referee.
 The referee eventually ejected them from ringside, allowing Angle to focus on Undertaker's leg and mainly attacked his leg.
-Undertaker, however dominated Angle and eventually sent him over the top rope outside to the ring.
+The Undertaker, however dominated Angle and eventually sent him over the top rope outside to the ring.
 Angle crawled under the ring to protect himself.
-Undertaker eventually pulled him out and dragged him into the ring to perform the Last Ride and attempted a pinfall.
+The Undertaker eventually pulled him out and dragged him into the ring to perform the Last Ride and attempted a pinfall.
 The referee started counting but stopped it at 2 after recognizing that it was actually Kurt's brother Eric Angle.
-Kurt took advantage as he attacked Undertaker from behind and pinned Undertaker with a roll-up.
+Kurt took advantage as he attacked The Undertaker from behind and pinned The Undertaker with a roll-up.

 The final match on the undercard was a four-on-four Survivor Series elimination match pitting Dudley Boyz (Bubba Ray Dudley and D-Von Dudley) and Hardy Boyz (Matt Hardy and Jeff Hardy) against Edge and Christian and Right to Censor (Bull Buchanan and The Goodfather).
 The team of Edge and Christian and Right to Censor dominated the earlier part of the match as Edge scored the first elimination as he performed a Sitout Rear Mat Slam, which he calls Edge-o-Matic on Matt.
 Christian next eliminated D-Von by performing an Inverted Double Underhook Facebuster, which he called Impaler.
 The team of Hardy Boyz and Dudley Boyz started gaining control when Edge accidentally performed a Spear on Buchanan, allowing Bubba Ray to pin him for the elimination.
 Bubba Ray then eliminated Edge by performing a Bubba Bomb and an accidental Diving Splash from Christian.
 Goodfather stopped the domination of the opposing team as he eliminated Bubba Ray by performing a Death Valley Driver.
 Jeff controlled the match as he eliminated Christian by performing a High Angle Senton Bomb, which he calls Swanton Bomb.
 Jeff controlled Goodfather until Val Venis interfered in the match and accidentally clotheslined Goodfather, allowing Jeff to pin him for the victory and thus became the sole survivor of the match.
 After the match, Richards and Buchanan returned to the ring to help Venis and Goodfather beat up Jeff, only for Matt and the Dudleyz to make the save, as Matt took out Buchanan and Richards with the Twist of Fate and the Dudleyz took out Goodfather with the 3D, and Venis with the Whassup Drop.
 Matt then put Venis through a table with a legdrop, as Bubba did the same to Richards with a top rope powerbomb.